callum-hart/mono/docs/patterns/DiscreteBreakpoints.md

 ```
 *Figure 3*

-At all screen widths the font-size of `a.logo` will be 14px, since the selector has the strongest specificity.
+At all screen-sizes the font-size will be 14px, since the selector `nav a.logo` has the strongest specificity.

 Figure 2 and 3 are examples of how indiscrete breakpoints are dependent and influenced by cascade and specificity.